 “So, what are your terms?”
 Theo asked.

-“A coat for Erik and one for me plus two big bags of treats each,” Ernie said,
+“We want a coat and two big bags of treats each,” Ernie said,

 “Hmm, that’s quite an ask Ernie,” Theo said, scratching his chin.